rmnfdrzq/Participium/retrospective/Retrospective01.md

 - What lessons did you learn in this sprint?

-  > Fedor -> map and website graphics (he is good at it)

-  > Giulia -> not good at website graphics

-  > Gabriel -> leaves too much work to the end of the sprint, but good at testing
+  > We started to understand and know each other: now we know who is more apt than others at some specific task.
+  That enables more efficient planning and the division of the task in shorter time with a better quality final product

-  > give less hours to documentation and to one person only -> not all the team need to know all about each element
+  > To dedicate less hours to documentation and to give this task to only one person, as not all the team needs to know all about each element

 - Which improvement goals set in the previous retrospective were you able to achieve?